-Downloading Universal PST:
+Downloading Universal PST (Software)

-The Universal PST application can be downloaded from the Woodward Software Products page at www.woodward.com/IC/Software, Use the "Select a Product" drop down menu in the center of the web page to select "DPG- 2xxx digital controllers" then press the [Go] button.

-This will automatically redirect you to the Universal PST download page where you can click on the word Download to begin the download process.
-Once you are logged into the Woodward download site you are presented with the File Download dialog box shown below, or one similar.
+The Universal PST application can be downloaded from the Woodward Software Products page at www.woodward.com/software.aspx.
+Enter the "Universal PST" search term and click the Search button.
+Download the newest Universal PST version from the search results.
+You will be asked to log in to Woodward's website if you haven't already done so.
+After login, you will see the File Download dialog box shown below, or one similar.
 Click the [Save] button and choose a folder to save the download to.

-NOTE: Due to the large file size, it is recommended that the [Open] button not be used because this would try to run the self-extracting executable from the web site.
+NOTE: Due to the large file size, it is recommended that the [Open] button not be used because this would try to run the self-extracting executable from the website.